harshitha-sheshagiri/hackathon/README.md

 # hackathon
 This a project that extracts text from a doctor's prescription and return the string that matches the most.
 It also sends reminders by detecting the string of zeros and ones.
-This also also a feature to summarise a conversation between a doctor and a patient.
+This also has a feature to summarise a conversation between a doctor and a patient.